Note: A version of this post originally appeared on The Future CMO Club website.

 Even so, it happens all the time… and it’s killing your customer relationships.

 Here’s the problem: too many marketers are focused on wooing new customers instead of honing a better, more intimate understanding of the customers they already have.
 The CMO Club and my firm, Signal, recently surveyed CMOs and senior marketers at top B2C brands across the U.S. about their marketing and customer experience priorities, and found that 74% of executives cite ‘Growing new customer acquisition’ among their top objectives.
-However, while more than half of marketing execs say they’re displeased with their brand’s performance on metrics like retention rate, customer lifetime value and Net Promoter Score®, only 44% rank loyalty and retention as a top priority.
+However, while more than half of marketing execs say they’re displeased with their brand’s performance on metrics like retention rate, customer lifetime value and Net Promoter Score®, only 44% rank brand loyalty and retention as a top priority.

 This schism is crippling the bottom line.
 Not only does it cost a lot more to bring a new customer up to the level of profitability of a lost customer, but customers who are highly engaged with a brand make 90% more frequent purchases, spend 60% more in each transaction and are four times more likely to advocate the brand to colleagues and acquaintances.